 You can find suitable openings on the Expatica jobs page, which has a constantly updated list of jobs across Portugal.

-If you’re from the EU, EEA or Switzerland, you can look for a job through EURES, the European Job Mobility Portal, which is maintained by the European Commission.
+If you’re from the EU/EFTA, you can look for a job through EURES, the European Job Mobility Portal, which is maintained by the European Commission.
 As well as looking for work, you can upload your CV and get advice on looking for work in Portugal.

 Public job sites